saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 ///

-/// details | Expire objects in a non-versionned buckets with overlapping tags
+/// details | Expire objects in a non-versioned bucket with overlapping tags

 In the following configuration, there are 2 lifecycle rules:

 - rule "123456" permanently deletes all objects tagged "age" with value "old" 30 days after their creation
 - rule "456789" permanently deletes all objects tagged "type" with value "logs" 65 days after their creation

-If an object has both tags i.e if an object is tagged "age" with value "old" and "type" with value "logs", the first rule will apply after 30 days and the second rule will then be ignored because the objet will have already been removed.
+If an object has both tags i.e if an object is tagged "age" with value "old" and "type" with value "logs", the first rule will apply after 30 days and the second rule will then be ignored because the object will have been removed already.

 ```JSON
 {